nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 ### Purpose of These Groups:

 **`self.all_sprites`:** This group contains all sprites in the game, which allows for general management and rendering.

+**`self.collision_sprites`:** This group is specifically for sprites that need to be checked for collisions with other sprites.